 DEQ received 1 comment in this category from commenter number 4 listed in the Commenters section below.

 Response New Source Performance Standards and NESHAP standards are “new requirements”.
 For example, an industrial facility on a Standard Air Contaminant Discharge Permit may have a gas pump to fuel onsite equipment.
 The facility would be subject to the gasoline dispensing NESHAP.
-This rule would allow DEQ to assign to the source a gasoline dispensing facility general permit attachment to cover the NESHAP standards until the permit is renewed and the new requirements are incorporated into the existing standard permit.
+This rule would allow DEQ to assign to the source a gasoline dispensing facility permit attachment to cover the NESHAP standards until the permit is renewed and the new requirements are incorporated into the existing standard permit.

 General comments